 When it comes to the internet, security and privacy are huge topics.
 There have been countless horror stories that resulted from having personal devices connected to the internet.
 If you’re connected, there is always going to be some sort of risk.

-Smart TVs are said to be one of the most vulnerable to hacking and data theft.
-The FBI has even issued a warning of the risks.
+Smart TVs are vulnerable to hacking and data theft.
+The FBI has even issued warnings on the risks.

 One of the reasons for this is that smart TVs use automatic content recognition or ACR.
 ACR gathers information about what you watch and sends it back to the manufacturer.
 With this information, more relative ads can be shown when you’re browsing for something to watch.

 Unfortunately, there are times when a third party receives the information captured by ACR.
 These third parties can do whatever they want with that information.